Pancosmic Relativity and Nature's Hierarchies: Sic Transit ...

 The increase of $\kappa^2_{\tt eff}$ -- i.e. the reduction of gravitational strength -- should also be very slow.
 We can arrange for it by choosing ${\cal T}_B$ and ${\cal Q}_B$.
 This is a necessary condition to have a chance to fit our universe in some of these bubbleworlds.
-A hint comes from our previous analysis, of ${\cal T}_A, {\cal Q}_A$ membrane dynamics.
+A hint for how to achieve this goal comes from our previous analysis of ${\cal T}_A, {\cal Q}_A$ membrane dynamics.
 We have seen there that requiring $\frac{2 \kappa^2_{\tt eff} \kappa^2 {\cal Q}_A}{{\cal T}_A^2} < 1$ greatly restricts the instanton processes which can occur, singling out the pale green-shaded ones in the `Baedeker' of Fig. (\ref{allcases}).
-Inspecting Eqs. (\ref{balanceBtwoeqs}), the key source of potential problems is the term $\sim \frac{4{\cal Q}_B}{{\cal T}_B a} \kappa^2_{{\tt eff} ~out}$ which for small bubbles might even overwhelm the tension terms in (\ref{balanceBtwoeqs}).
-Since the tension, due to its positivity, is the barrier which protects the low energy dynamics from problems in standard General Relativity, we should ensure that it remains an active guardian everywhere in the domain of of interest in Pancosmic General Relativity.
-This means, we need to ensure that \be \frac{4|{\cal Q}_B|}{{\cal T}_B a} \kappa^2_{{\tt eff} } \ll \frac{{\cal T}_B a}{4} \, , \ee for all bubbles which can form.
-Here $a$ is the size of the bubble when it nucleates.
-The bound is under threat from the smallest bubbles that threaten this bound.
+Inspecting Eqs. (\ref{balanceBtwoeqs}), we can easily identify the key source of potential problems: the term $\sim \frac{4{\cal Q}_B}{{\cal T}_B a} \kappa^2_{{\tt eff} ~out}$.
+When this term is small equations are qualitatively similar to the $q<1$ case of ${\cal T}_A, {\cal Q}_A$ membrane dynamics.
+However, for small bubbles this term might even overwhelm the tension terms in (\ref{balanceBtwoeqs}), thanks to $a$ in the denominator.
+Since the tension, due to its positivity, is the barrier which protects the low energy dynamics from problems in the ${\cal T}_A, {\cal Q}_A$ case, as well as in the case of domain walls in GR, we should ensure that it retains the same role everywhere in the domain of interest in Pancosmic General Relativity.
+This means, we require that \be \frac{4|{\cal Q}_B|}{{\cal T}_B a} \kappa^2_{{\tt eff} } \ll \frac{{\cal T}_B a}{4} \, , \ee for all bubbles which can form.
+Since $a$ is the size of the bubble when it nucleates, the bound is under greatest threat from the smallest bubbles that might nucleate.
 Therefore for the semiclassical theory to remain under control, this inequality must be true for the smallest bubbles which can be consistently described in the local region.
-Since the smallest bubbles are $a \sim 1/\kappa_{\tt eff}$, this finally yields our bound: \be 16 \, \frac{\kappa^4_{{\tt eff} }|{\cal Q}_B|}{{\cal T}^2_B} \ll 1 \, . \ee If (\ref{Bboundfin}) is satisfied, then (\ref{Bbound1}) will hold for any bubble of size $a > 1/\kappa_{\tt eff}$.
-Additionally, the regions of space where (\ref{Bboundfin}) holds will not become infested with ghosts.
-This means that the regions which might be at risk of becoming ghost infested are separated from those which are ghost-free.
+Since the smallest bubbles are $a \sim 1/\kappa_{\tt eff}$, this finally yields our strong form of the bound: \be 16 \, \frac{\kappa^4_{{\tt eff} }|{\cal Q}_B|}{{\cal T}^2_B} \ll 1 \, . \ee If (\ref{Bboundfin}) is satisfied, then (\ref{Bbound1}) will hold for any bubble of size $a > 1/\kappa_{\tt eff}$.
+Additionally, the regions of space where (\ref{Bboundfin}) holds will not become infested with ghosts - since this will also ensure that the processes decreasing $\kappa^2$ are highly suppressed: the regions which might be at risk of becoming ghost infested will remain separated from those which are ghost-free.